daneroo/pxe-garden/README.md

   - Ubuntu Server with AutoInstall
   - NixOS with something (NixOps)

+## TODO

+- [ ] Do Ubuntu Server with AutoInstall
+- [ ] tailscale on FCOS - not automated yet, because it requires a manual step
+  - [ ] remove PasswordAuthentication=yes (and passwordhash) once tailscale working
+- [ ] NixOS with NixOps

 ## Testbed in Proxmox (eventually VLAN)

 ### Create `vmbr1` bridge